01 of 06

 Great Britain - that part of the UK that includes England, Scotland and Wales, but not Northern Ireland - is surrounded by islands.
 Some, like the Isles of Scilly, off Cornwall and Orkney, off Scotland, are part of the UK.

-But others, in particular, Jersey, Guernsey, Alderney, Sark and Herm, like the Isle of Man, are independent states (sort of - as you will see) with their own governments and laws and an oddly tangled relationship with the UK.
-During World War II, the British Channel Islands were the only parts of the British Isles to be occupied by the Nazis.
+But others, in particular, Jersey, Guernsey, Alderney, Sark and Herm are independent states (sort of - as you will see) with their own governments, their own laws, their own unique history (during World War II,they were the only parts of the British Isles to be occupied by the Nazis), and an oddly tangled relationship with the UK. .

 To Be or Not to Be...A Brit

 The people of these islands, for example, are British subjects but not necessarily British citizens.
-Their UK passports do not give them the same rights to live and work in Europe enjoyed by UK citizens.
-Unless, of course, they have a parent or grandparent born in the UK, or they have lived in the UK for five years.
+Their UK passports do not give them the same rights to live and work in Europe enjoyed by UK citizens (a status that may change when - and if BREXIT - the UK divorce from the EU takes place).
+But they may, in fact, be entitled to a British passport if they have a parent or grandparent born in the UK, or if they, themselves, have lived in the UK for five years.
 In practice, that means just about everyone.

 How these islands arrived at their unusual status is a fascinating historical hiccup.Continue to 2 of 6 below.